Putting Words, Images and Ideas to Work

 In fact, the entire topic of language translations, globalization and localization is a science unto itself.
 There are dozens of translation services, books, blogs, and societies dedicated just to this topic.
 Listed below are just a few.

 The Vietnamese restaurant across the street from where I worked had a handwritten sign, permanently posted on their door that read, “Closed Mondays.
 Thank you for the inconvenience.”

 For a visual parade of even more bad translations, here are just a few of the sites you can find on the web:

 I am not affiliated with any of the organizations listed here, nor have I used any of their services – save for having E.J.
 Emerson, my grammar guru, give select articles a “once over” by her trained, eagle eyes.

 Clearly, this article is not intended to be translated, otherwise it would have been written entirely differently, eliminating words and phrases with dual meanings.

-I am a marketing communications pro, writer, editor and problem solver, available for full-time employment or freelance projects.
+I am a marketing communications pro, writer, editor and problem solver, available for freelance projects.
 Whether you just need help polishing up a poorly translated press release, or need someone to pen a marketing document from scratch, call me.
 For more about my background see Suzy Kedzierski.
 Writer.
 Problem Solver.
 Creative Marketing Mind.
 Then contact me (suzykedz @ gmail dot com).